IlCieco/swapy-site-i18n/README.md

 The text files follow the JSON pattern, so the structure is organized as a key/value pair.
 Only the value part should be translated.
 Keep the keys exactly the same.

+We suggest you to use a text editor such as [Sublime Text](https://www.sublimetext.com/) to edit the .json files.
+Any text editors may work too, including the very basic notepad or unix-like vi, vim, and nano.

 ### We appreciate your help to spread the word in as many languages as we can!
 Thanks!